Rani-Ghazi/Flutter-FlightBooking/README.md

 # R Airlines

-R Airlines is a Flutter application designed to streamline flight booking and boarding pass generation.
+R Airlines is a Flutter UI application designed to streamline flight booking and boarding pass generation.

 ## App Preview